richardmukechiwa/Richard_Portfolio/README.md

 Welcome to my Portfolio,

-I am a data analyst from Zimbabwe with a banking background,  my passion for  data began  in the year 2022, and since then I have continuously worked on  developing my knowledge and skills  in data analysis.
+I am a data analyst from Zimbabwe, my passion for  data began  in the year 2022, and since then I have continuously worked on  developing my knowledge and skills  in data analysis.
 My biggest achievement to date has been the projects that I have worked on including those in this portfolio.

 Find out more about my projects on the link below ...